QTSumm: Query-Focused Summarization over Tabular Data: Abstract

 \section{Abstract}

 People primarily consult tables to conduct data analysis or answer specific questions.
 Text generation systems that can provide accurate table summaries tailored to users' information needs can facilitate more efficient access to relevant data insights.
-However, existing table-to-text generation studies primarily focus on converting tabular data into coherent statements, rather than addressing information-seeking purposes.
-In this paper, we define a new query-focused table summarization task, where text generation models have to perform human-like reasoning and analysis over the given table to generate a tailored summary, and we introduce a new benchmark named \ours for this task. \ours consists of 5,625 human-annotated query-summary pairs over 2,437 tables on diverse topics.
-Moreover, we investigate state-of-the-art models (i.e., text generation, table-to-text generation, and large language models) on the \ours dataset.
-Experimental results and manual analysis reveal that our benchmark presents significant challenges in table-to-text generation for future research.
+Motivated by this, we define a new \emph{query-focused table summarization} task, where text generation models have to perform human-like reasoning and analysis over the given table to generate a tailored summary.
+We introduce a new benchmark named \ours for this task, which contains \nexample human-annotated query-summary pairs over \ntable tables covering diverse topics.
+We investigate a set of strong baselines on \ours, including text generation, table-to-text generation, and large language models.
+Experimental results and manual analysis reveal that the new task presents significant challenges in table-to-text generation for future research.
+Moreover, we propose a new approach named \method, to retrieve and reason over query-relevant information from tabular data to generate several natural language facts.
+Experimental results demonstrate that \method can bring improvements to baselines by concatenating the generated facts to the model input.
+Our data and code are publicly available at \url{https://github.com/yale-nlp/QTSumm}.